 Whale watching is either on almost everybody’s bucket list or they have already had the pleasure.
-The chance to see the largest animal that has ever lived should not be passed up, blue whales are seen off Iceland every year.
-This would become a lifetime ‘highlight’ whatever swam across the boat bows.
+The chance to see the largest animal that has ever lived shouldn’t be missed, visitors see blue whales off Iceland, especially Husavik every year.
+Any whale would be a lifetime ‘highlight’ regardless of which, species swam across the bow.

-Husavik is located on the eastern side of Skjalfandi Bay and is acclaimed as the whale watching capital of Iceland.
-The town is close to other attractions such as Myvatn and the Dentifoss waterfalls; these can be seen as part of the‚ Diamond Circle tour.
+Husavik is on the eastern side of Skjalfandi Bay and acclaimed as the whale watching capital of Iceland.
+The town is close to other attractions such as Myvatn and the Dentifoss waterfalls; and are part of the‚ Diamond Circle tour.
 Husavik however is a pretty town in its own right with plenty of attractions playing a supporting act to the whales.

 It was always an intention to fit one of these excursions in so when the hostel supplied me with a discount voucher it was a no brainer.

 There is a choice of two boats offering whale watching in the bay, having discount vouchers for both was useful but decided upon North Sailing.
-This was advertised as the longest established company operating out of the fishing village, also offering sailing trips to Greenland.
+Advertised as the longest established company operating out of the fishing village, it also offers sailing trips to Greenland.

-There was a forty minute delay before setting ‘sail’, so a local restaurant was sought out to enjoy a clear pepper soup, with lava bread, which despite its appearance was quite filling.
+There was a forty minute delay before setting ‘sail’, so I tried the clear pepper soup in a local restaurant, with lava bread, which despite its appearance was quite filling.
 This might have had something to do with all that bread than the soup though.

 The main event

-Heading straight out into the bay where several other boats were already positioned, a commentary was provided by a female member of the crew.
-It seemed there had been a couple of Atlantic Bottle-nosed Whales in the bay for several days and they had already achieved success with them at this position earlier that day, so were hoping for an encore.
+Heading straight out into the bay where several other boats were already positioned, a female member of the crew provided a commentary.
+It seemed there had been a couple of Atlantic Bottle-nosed Whales in the bay for several days and they had already achieved success with them at this site earlier that day, so were hoping for an encore.

-As the boat approached the far side of the bay it became evident that there were indeed a couple of whales present and they were in fact the ‘resident’ pair.
-Everybody was enthralled at the first glimpse of these fantastic creatures, at thirty odd feet long, they may not be as big as some of the ‘great whales’ but they were still very special.
-Appearing to be almost extra large dolphins to which they are obviously related, it was tempting to jump in with them.
+As the boat approached the far side of the bay it became clear that there were a couple of whales present and they were in fact the ‘resident’ pair.
+Everybody seemed enthralled at the first glimpse of these fantastic creatures, at thirty odd feet long, they are not as big as some of the ‘great whales’ but they were still very special.
+Appearing almost as extra-large dolphins to which they are obviously related, it was tempting to jump in with them.

-Speaking to a few people before this trip; they had been disappointed at ‘only’ seeing minke whales, this astounded me, such amazing indifference.
-The smallest of the ‘great ‘ whales maybe but even so anything thirty plus feet long has got to be worth seeing.
-One girl had even seen a blue whale; the blasé manner in which this encounter was described it might as well have been a cow!
+Speaking to a few people before this trip; they’d been disappointed at ‘only’ seeing minke whales, this astounded me; such amazing indifference.
+The smallest of the ‘great ‘ whales maybe but even so any creature thirty plus feet long is worth seeing.
+One girl had even seen a blue whale; the blasé manner in which she this described encounter it might as well have been a cow!
 Not that there is anything wrong with bovines, cow lovers.

 Game of boat and whale

-There certainly did not seem to be any indifference on this particular boat, everybody appeared genuinely captivated by these gentle giants.
-Every time a whale surfaced it was immediately spotted by somebody scanning the horizon for them, a quick warning would be issued and there was a mad rush to the appropriate side to get a better view.
+There certainly did not seem any indifference on this particular boat, everybody appeared genuinely captivated by these gentle giants.
+Every time a whale surfaced it was quickly spotted by somebody scanning the horizon for them, a quick warning would be issued and there was a mad rush to the right side to get a better view.
 The sound of camera shutters clicking and loud exclamations of excitement filled the air, each sighting seemed magical to all present.

-The boats would all speed to the spot as quickly as possible and we were treated to several more breechings including a couple of double performances with both whales jumping at once.
+The boats would all speed to the spot as quickly as possible and we witnessed several more breachings including a couple of double performances with both whales jumping at once.
 It was an extremely impressive display, it felt as if they were ‘performing’ for our benefit and certainly a privilege to witness.
 Maybe these intelligent creatures have realised the value of ‘whale tourism’ more quickly than we have.

-It would have been preferable to have left these particular whales in peace after a period of time and gone off in search of different ones elsewhere, even if it had proved unsuccessful.
+It would have been preferable to have left these particular whales in peace after awhile and gone off in search of different ones elsewhere, even if it had proved unsuccessful.
 It just felt as if they deserved a little time to ‘chill out’ maybe with a whale latte and cream cake or something, whatever whales do to relax.